-Artships Press is a postcard-sized letterpress studio equipped with an 1890s Chandler & Price Platen press.
-The C&P is an entry-level tabletop press that is best suited for short print-runs and postcard-size images.
-It requires no water or electricity to run and works like charm 130 years post conception.
+Artships Press is a passion project operating out of a postcard-sized letterpress studio that’s equipped with a 1890s C&P Platen Press.
+This is an entry-level tabletop press best suited for short print-runs and postcard-size images.
+It requires no water or electricity to run, and still works like charm 130 years post conception.

-The majority of stationery projects I’ve posted here were gifts made for friends and a way for me to get to know the press.
-They’re imperfectly handmade and were 100% human-powered.
+The stationery projects posted here were gifts made for friends and a way for me to get to know the press.
+They’re imperfectly handmade and 100% human-powered.

-Working with antiques is a labor of love that teaches the value of patience and requires a “made do and mend” approach.
-It’s the best way to learn the ancient craft of letterpress and is immensely rewarding on the days when things work out.
+Working with antique tools is a labor of love that teaches the value of patience and requires a “make do and mend” approach.
+It’s the best way to learn the ancient craft of letterpress and it’s immensely rewarding on the days when things work out.

-- A handful of moveable fonts sets from various type foundry’s – dusty, well cared for, opened for the first time
+- A small handful of moveable fonts sets from various type foundry’s – dusty, well cared for, and used for the very first time

-- Stray collection of wood type, line blocks, and halftone blocks
+- A stray collection of wood type, line blocks, and halftone blocks carefully collected over time

 - Rubber-based Van Son Holland Ink: Pantone yellow, warm red, reflex blue, black, and transparent white